All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 As an academic field, the study of religion focuses on a set of problems, questions, and frames for intellectual attention about how human beings inhabit their social and cultural worlds in relation to what they conceive as more-than-human powers.
 World religions, such as Buddhism, Christianity, Judaism, Islam, and Hinduism, provide a rich set of data through which to explore such issues.
 But religion is bigger than that, for as an emergent phenomenon, religion appertains to the fullness of the human world.
 Religion emerges from literature, history, social organization, imagination, emotions, culture, and even the physical body itself.

 For this reason, the hallmark of UC San Diego’s Program for the Study of Religion is its interdisciplinary and interdepartmental structure.
 There is no discipline in the humanities or social sciences that does not provide its own rigorous and edifying window onto the phenomena of religion.
-Faculty from anthropology, communication, ethnic studies, history, Judaic studies, literature, philosophy, political science, sociology, and visual arts provide students with the opportunity to examine religious artifacts, practices, performances, texts, institutions, and communities within a particular cultural and historical context and in the context of comparable manifestations within the general history of religions.
+Faculty from anthropology, communication, ethnic studies, history, Jewish studies, literature, philosophy, political science, sociology, and visual arts provide students with the opportunity to examine religious artifacts, practices, performances, texts, institutions, and communities within a particular cultural and historical context and in the context of comparable manifestations within the general history of religions.

 Since the program endorses an interdisciplinary and comparative approach to the study of religion, lower-division preparation should be wide and varied.
-Lower-division courses in which religion figures prominently (e.g., Introduction to Religion, The Making of the Modern World, or the Revelle College Humanities Program), as well as courses that focus on textual and contextual analysis and employ the analytical tools and conceptual categories of the human sciences, would all be useful in preparing the student for a major in the Study of Religion.
+Lower-division courses in which religion figures prominently (e.g., Introduction to Religion, Comparative World Religions, The Making of the Modern World, or the Revelle College Humanities Program), as well as courses that focus on textual and contextual analysis and employ the analytical tools and conceptual categories of the human sciences, would all be useful in preparing the student for a major in the Study of Religion.
 The program strongly encourages foreign language study.
 The ability to read the languages of original sources and of modern scholarship is highly recommended, especially for students planning to attend graduate school in religion.

 Students may choose to pursue the Study of Religion as their second major.
 In such cases, it may be possible for up to two courses to overlap with the other major.
 Students should consult the program coordinator for further information.